Why Tom Ford Is Under Fire After His Golden Globe Nominations

 Free swag is perhaps one of the things that us normal people envy the most about famous people.
-Whether they're attending a cool party or awards show (like the Golden Globes!) or just sitting at home, celebrities get showered with gratis goodies all the time, which is basically a dream life.
-Swag bags can range from a couple of cool things to the outrageous 2016 Oscars gift bag, valued at more than $232,000 (!).
+Whether they're attending a cool party of just sitting at home, celebrities get showered with gratis goodies all the time, which is basically a dream life.
+Swag bags can range from a couple of cool things to the outrageous 2016 Oscars gift bag, valued at more than £185,000 (!).
 But not all swag bags are a free for all, as Tom Ford is learning.

 Ford, whose second feature film Nocturnal Animals received three nominations for the 2017 Golden Globes, is under fire for a promotional gift he sent to the Hollywood Foreign Press Association, according to The Hollywood Reporter.
 Per standard industry practice, film companies often send free gifts to awards voters to promote their movies.
 So Ford, who is first known for being a luxury fashion designer, sent Globes voters two bottles of his signature fragrance (one for men, one for women).